 The achieving of a better understanding of vocabulary, word usage and reading strategies such as main idea, author's purpose and supporting details.
-Focus on increasing reading ability with advanced vocabulary development, word and dictionary usage, structural analysis, additional pre-reading and reading strategies such as outlines, inferences and conventions of North American professional written work.
+Focus on increasing reading ability with advanced vocabulary development, word and dictionary usage, structural analysis, additional pre-reading and reading strategies such as outlines, inferences and conventions of North American academic written work.

 PMPC 6P12 Professional Writing

-An interdisciplinary approach to professional writing.
+An interdisciplinary approach to writing.
 Exploration of the different stages of the writing and publishing cycle in relation to individual interests.
 Achieving a sense of self as writer.

 PMPC 6P13 Professional Listening

 Improvement of listening skills through exposure to a wide range of listening materials, such as taped speeches, songs, radio and television shows, and mock lectures.
 Improvement of English comprehension by using English in a conversational academic setting.

 An interdisciplinary approach to scholarly writing and publishing in higher education.
 Focus is on developing and honing the necessary academic writing skills expected within North American graduate programs.